PrettyBoyHelios/KirbyJump/README.md

 | Level | 1    | 2    | 3    | 4    | 5    | 6    | 7    | 8    | 9    | 10   |
 |:-----:|------|------|------|------|------|------|------|------|------|------|
 | Speed | 0.3f | 0.5f | 0.7f | 1.0f | 1.5f | 1.6f | 1.8f | 2.0f | 2.5f | 2.8f |

-## Game Mechanics

-The objective of the game is to make kirby reach the highest point posible, while using clouds to climp his way up.

-In order to jump, you must drag your finger from Kirby and into the opposite direction you wish Kirby to jump to.
-The longer (distance-wise) the drag is, the more force Kirby will use to perform a jump.

-The player must avoid touching clouds from below and falling of of clouds, as they dissapear once a player has succesfully reached a point above them.

-The game gets progressively harder, as clouds start making the journey harder each time.
-They will start moving faster and appear in lesser amounts so that Kirby has to plan each move carefully.

 ## Programming Elements